All Episodes

 They want to get all A's without having to attend class.

-They don't want it to cost anything.
+They don't want that to cost anything.

 They don't want to have any student loans, free tuition, cancellation of student debt, million student march.